Overview

 55. We expect trustees to check the receiving scheme to ensure that it is able and willing to accept the transfer[33] and it is a legitimate arrangement.

 56. Where trustees have reason to believe that the receiving scheme is not a legitimate arrangement, they should consider carefully whether the transfer should be made.
-Our scams action pack sets out what trustees can do where they suspect a scam and who to contact[34].
+Our scams information sets out what trustees can do where they suspect a scam and who to contact[34].
 A code of good practice on combating pension scams has also been published setting out industry standard due diligence to follow and assist those involved in the administration of transfers[35].

 Footnotes for this section